microsoft/BotBuilder-V3/en-us/node/builder/libraries/latest.md

 ## Release Notes
 The framework is still in preview mode so developers should expect breaking changes in future versions of the framework.
 A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).

+### v3.2.1

+__Breaking Changes__

+These changes will impact a small number of bots.

+* Updated IRecognizerActionResult.matched and IIntentRecognizerResult.matched to return all the matched results as an array versus just the text that matched.
+These changes shouldn't effect many people as its likely you were already re-evaluating the matched expression if you needed the capture data.
+* Added a new RecognizeMode for IntentDialogs which solves in issue where launching an IntentDialog as a sub dialog would cause it to immediately process the last utterance.
+This should only be a breaking change if you are using multiple IntentDialogs to scope down from a general model to a more specialized model.
+In that case you'll want to create your specialized IntentDialogs with a `recognizeMode: builder.RecognizeMode.onBegin`.

+__Other Changes__

+* Added support for ordinal words to EntityRecognizer.parseNumber().
+* Added support for Facebook Quick Replies.
+* Added new Middleware.sendTyping()  function.
+* Added optional callback param to sendBatch().
+* Added IntentDialog.matchesAny() method that takes an array of intents to match.
+* Fixed an issue for middleware that was causing session.beginDialog() calls to always run in the current dialogs library content which was often a system prompt.
+Now middleware assumes the default library context.
+* Added support for gzip your bot data.
+* Fixed an issue where storing too much bot data would get your bot into a stuck state.
+* Updated LKG build and package.json version.

 ### v3.1.0
 * Removed try catches that were causing errors to be ate.
 Added logic to dump stack trace because node isn't always dumping on uncaught exceptions.
 * Added NODE_DEBUG logging switch to enable logging of channels other than the emulator.